Paul-Chang/madPocket/README.md

 ###For Jailbreak User
 If you're a jailbreak user, you just need to install the PokemonGo Cracked ipa with iTune or XCode.
 You can find the ipa version PokemonGo in "adr.sPokemonGo.ipa.zip" at [my release page](https://github.com/aaaddress1/PokemonHook/releases).

 **p.s.
-You need to install some tweak for bypassing signature checking.**
+You need to install some tweak for bypassing signature checking or jailbreak cheaking, e.g.tsProtector, AppSync**

 ###Feature
 1. You can move with direction button on screen without going outside.